 It is a direct method, which involves the following steps:

 - Add two drops of 10% bile salt reagent over the test isolate in the blood agar media.

 - Mix the reagent by rotating the Petri plate back and forth.

-- Then, subject the test plates into an incubator at 35-37 degrees Celsius for a maximum of 30 minutes.
+- Then, subject the test plates to an incubator at 35-37 degrees Celsius for a maximum of 30 minutes.

-- Examine the plates for the appearance of disintegrated colony.
+- Examine the plates for the appearance of a disintegrated colony.